MathFrenchToast/mathfrenchtoast.github.io/mutipleinstance-wsldistro.md

 In the  windows store [go to the ubuntu22](https://www.microsoft.com/store/productId/9PN20MSR04DW?ocid=pdpshare) download and run the installer.
-at prompt define your username and password.
-then perform a first update/upgrade and exit
+at prompt define your username and password.  (mine here is 'mathieu') then perform a first update/upgrade and exit

 ```bash